-An important part of Intensive care (ICU) in NHS is maintaining continuity, which can often be difficult if you are not the same person seeing the patient every day.
+An important part of intensive care (ICU) in the NHS is maintaining continuity, which can often be difficult if you are not the same person seeing the patient every day.
 This makes handover extremely important, so you should strive to ensure that all tasks that are not completed are efficiently handed over to your colleagues at the end of your shift.
 Remember to use SBAR:

 Skills You Can Sharpen in Intensive Care Unit (ICU) in NHS

 ICU affords you the opportunity to learn how to do a lot of procedures, such as (but not limited to):